Вход

 In one of the oldest and most beautiful buildings in Kardzhali, an architectural and cultural monument of local significance, treasures of Bulgarian fine art are preserved.
 The gallery features valuable works by great Bulgarian classical artists as well as contemporary Bulgarian authors.

-The splendid art gallery in Kardzhali is named "Stanka Dimitrova," after one of the most prominent artists of the last century.
-In 1967, Stanka Dimitrova joined the art department of the Regional Historical Museum in the city, transforming it into the then Regional Art Gallery, where she became curator and director.
+The beautiful art gallery in the city of Kardzhali is named after one of the notable artists of the last century.
+In 1967, she joined the art department of the Regional History Museum in the city, transforming the department into the then Regional Gallery, of which she became curator and director.

-She participated in national art exhibitions and later held solo exhibitions in Kardzhali and Sofia.
-Dimitrova was a member of the Union of Bulgarian Artists from 1972, later becoming chairperson of the artists' society in Kardzhali.
-She was also honored as a citizen of Kardzhali, where she spent her final days, passing away on November 28, 1996.
-Her paintings are displayed in galleries in Kardzhali, Smolyan, Sofia, and other cities across Bulgaria.
+She herself participated in national art exhibitions, later holding solo exhibitions in Kardzhali and Sofia.
+She has been a member of the Union of Bulgarian Artists since 1972, and later the chairman of the artists in Kardzhali, she is an honorary citizen of the city, and she also completed her life's journey here in 1996, on November 28.
+Her paintings are exhibited in galleries in Kardzhali, Smolyan, Sofia and other cities across Bulgaria.

-The "Stanka Dimitrova" Art Department in Kardzhali was established in 1960 alongside the museum and opened in 1961 as a branch of the National Art Gallery.
-In 1967, it became an independent institution and a leading cultural center in Southern Bulgaria.
+Art Department "Stanka Dimitrova" in the city Kardzhali was founded in 1960, together with the museum in the city and opened in 1961 as a branch of the National Art Gallery, in 1967 it was established as an independent institution and a leading cultural institute in Southern Bulgaria.

-The gallery is housed in an old administrative building, declared a cultural monument, which was built in the mid-19th century as a Turkish konak (government office).
-In the early 20th century, it served the army, police, and state administration.
-Parts of the structure remain preserved in their authentic form to this day.
+The gallery is housed in an old administrative building, declared a cultural monument, built in the mid-19th century as a Turkish konak.
+In the early 20th century it was used for the needs of the army, police and state administration.
+Part of its structure has been preserved in its authentic form to this day.

-The gallery is spread across three levels, each with distinct thematic exhibitions:
+The gallery is located on three levels, with three different, thematic expositions.

-Level 1: Contemporary Bulgarian Art This level features works by contemporary Bulgarian artists, showcasing an impressive collection of paintings and sculptures from the 1980s and 1990s.
-Many of the featured artists have received international and national awards and have exhibited their works in Bulgaria and abroad.
-Artists in this captivating exhibition of paintings, monumental sculptures, and small bronze works include Emil Stoychev, Georgi Bozhilov, Hristo Simeonov, Vasilka Moneva, Volodya Kenarev, Nikolay Karadzhov, Encho Pironkov, Lika Yanko, Vezhdi Rashidov, Emil Popov, Pavel
+Level 1: Contemporary Bulgarian Art Works by contemporary Bulgarian artists are presented.
+The exhibition showcases an impressive collection of paintings and sculptures from the 1980s and 1990s.
+Many of the artists have received international and national awards and have held numerous exhibitions in Bulgaria and many other countries around the world.
+Among the artists featured in this impactful display of painting, monumental sculpture, and small bronze works are: Emil Stoychev, Georgi Bozhilov, Hristo Simeonov, Vasilka Moneva, Volodya Kenarev, Nikolay Karadjov, Encho Pironkov, Lika Yanko, Vezhdi Rashidov, Emil Popov, Pavel Koichev, Ziyatin Nuriyev, and others.

 Admission Fees for the "St. Dimitrova" Art Department: